BettercareHealth/bettercare/_book-template/0-5-introduction.md

 ### Primary Maternal Care

 *Primary Maternal Care* addresses the needs of health workers who provide antenatal and postnatal care, but do not conduct deliveries.
-It is adapted from theory chapters and skills workshops from *Maternal Care*.
+It is adapted from theory and skills chapters from *Maternal Care*.
 This book is ideal for midwives and doctors providing primary maternal care in level 1 district hospitals and clinics, and complements the national protocol of antenatal care in South Africa.

 ### Primary Newborn Care